What Is Nizam al-Tayyibat (نظام الطيبات)?

 Where to start, practically

-This content is an educational reference, not medical advice.
-If you have a specific health condition, please consult your doctor or a licensed nutritionist before making major changes to your diet.
+This content is an educational reference on traditional eating patterns, not medical advice.
+This app does not advise stopping or reducing any prescribed medication.
+If you have a chronic health condition (diabetes, hypertension, kidney or heart disease), or are pregnant or nursing, consult your doctor or a licensed nutritionist before making any change to your diet, and continue your prescribed treatment.